saffiali/gcp-observability/production_pipeline/README.md

+**This repo is for Demo Purposes and cannot be used for production**

-# Production GCP Observability Pipeline: BigQuery ML & GraphML
+# GCP Observability Pipeline: BigQuery ML & GraphML

-This directory contains a production-grade infrastructure blueprint and ML pipeline designed to implement **SQL-driven Anomaly Forecasting** and **Topological Graph Neural Network (GNN) Cascade Prediction** on real Google Cloud Platform (GCP) environments.
+This directory contains a infrastructure blueprint and ML pipeline designed to implement **SQL-driven Anomaly Forecasting** and **Topological Graph Neural Network (GNN) Cascade Prediction** on real Google Cloud Platform (GCP) environments.

 This pipeline is optimized for organizations that already process terabytes of application logs and metrics and want to automate:
 1. **Incident Forecasting:** Predict incident and error volume peaks up to 14 days in advance using BigQuery ML ARIMA+ models.